kyma-project/telemetry-manager/docs/contributor/arch/012-leader-receiver-creator.md

 * [Resource lock client](https://pkg.go.dev/k8s.io/client-go/tools/leaderelection/resourcelock)
 * [Leader election client](https://pkg.go.dev/k8s.io/client-go/tools/leaderelection)

-One way to integrate leader election with k8s_cluster receiver is to bundle the receiver with the leader election logic.
+One way to integrate leader election with Kubernetes Cluster Receiver is to bundle the receiver with the leader election logic.
 However, this approach tightly couples it with the specific receiver.
 If we need the leader election logic in another context, we will have to reimplement it.
 Additionally, it will be challenging to contribute this combined implementation to the community, because the receiver already has its own maintainers.

 An alternative approach is to create a separate component responsible for leader election that manages another arbitrary sub-receiver.
-This pattern is already used by the [receiver_creator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/receivercreator/README.md), which can instantiate other receivers at runtime based on observed endpoints matching a configured rule.
+This pattern is already used by the [Receiver Creator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/receivercreator/README.md), which can instantiate other receivers at runtime based on observed endpoints matching a configured rule.

-In this way, the new receiver (let's call it `leader_receiver_creator`) can be configured to create k8s_cluster receiver only if it is the leader.
+In this way, the new receiver (let's call it `Leader Receiver Creator`) can be configured to create Kubernetes Cluster Receiver only if the underlying instance is a leader.
 Here's the proposed API:

-yaml

 ```yaml
 leader_receiver_creator: